Krimesh97/assignment1/README.md

    - Download Python from [https://www.python.org/downloads](https://www.python.org/downloads).
    - Follow the installation instructions and make sure to add Python to the system environment variables during installation.

+2. Run setup file
+   - Run install_unix.sh for Linux and MacOS
+   - Run install_windows.bat for Windows

+## Running the software
+1. Run main.bat for Windows
+2. Run main.sh for Linux or MacOS